JAQUES IS A WEEKLY NEWSLETTER ABOUT THE GLOBAL THEATER INDUSTRY.

 WHAT DO I GET AS A FREE SUBSCRIBER?

-In the ABROAD/WAY BULLETPOINTS, I round up theater headlines and news summaries from media outlets around the world, plus notes on international tour stops, job listings, employment transitions and the openings and closings of big-deal shows.
-It’s a biweekly snapshot of the international theater business, delivered free to all readers.
+All subscribers receive the ABROAD/WAY BULLETPOINTS, in which I round up theater headlines and news summaries from media outlets around the world.
+You’ll also find notes on international tour stops, job listings, employment transitions and the openings and closings of big-deal shows.
+It’s an up-to-the-minute snapshot of the international theater business, delivered free to all readers.

 WHY SHOULD I UPGRADE TO A PAID SUBSCRIPTION?